kingshark8848/kingshark386-hugo-theme/README.md

 ### Customize SCSS

-If you want to customize the style, you can go to src to do some modification (such as some scss files), but please compile them to `static/` (you can use gulp, I have a simple gulp file here).
+If you want to customize the style, you can go to src to do some modification (such as some scss files), but please compile them to `static/`

+> you can use gulp, I have a simple gulp file here.
+> `gulp` or `gulp watch`

 ### Enable TOC to your post